Joshua Berman and Randy Wood: Travel Writers

 which can be found today online at: www.peacecorpswriters.org.
 Besides his Peace Corps volunteer work, Coyne continues to write.
 His newest novel, The

-Caddie Who Knew Ben Hogan, was published in May by Thomas Dunne Books/St. Martins Press.
+Caddie Who Knew Ben Hogan, was published by Thomas Dunne Books/St. Martins Press.